eliokdc/SM-Project/README.md

 # SMPE-Project 2016-2017
-Students: Katherine Chao, Elio Keddisseh, Anderas
+Students: Katherine Chao, Elio Keddisseh, Andres Pulido

 Dataset gathered by Columbia Business School from 2002-2004 speed dating events.
 The research was carried out by Ray Fisman and Sheena Iyengar as basis for their paper “Gender Differences in Mate Selection: Evidence From a Speed Dating Experiment".